doron-mil/node-FT245RL/README.md

 You can fork or copy this project to use it or

-You can add
+You can :

-    "ft245rl": "doron-mil/FT245RL"

-to your dependencies clause in package.json
+    "npm install FT245RL"

 You can see a sample test in
     [node-FT245RL-test](https://github.com/doron-mil/node-FT245RL-test)